 And after a hard day’s work, there is nothing better than to come back to this amazing chicken stew.

 This chicken stew will blow your mind.
 It is super easy to prepare with some basic ingredients.
 It is also very affordable.
 After 2.5 hours the chicken is moist, the potatoes and carrots are soft and you have a delicious golden sauce that goes well with bread or rice.

 PS: You can always add some heat to this dish by simply adding 1 teaspoon of crushed chilies when you fry the garlic and ginger.
-As long as the method of cooking stays the same you can experience with some different flavors to your liking.
-And if you enjoy stews try out this amazing oxtail recipe!Print
+As long as the method of cooking stays the same you can experiment with some different flavors to your liking.
+And if you enjoy stews or curries try out this amazing Chicken Karahi recipe!Print

 Chicken stew South African style!
-No fancy ingredients, just the basics, then simmering for 2.5 hours in a dutch oven until all the flavors come together and produce something that hearkens you back to a time when things were quieter and simpler in this world.
+No fancy ingredients, just the basics, then simmering for two and a half hours in a dutch oven until all the flavors come together and produce something that hearkens you back to a time when things were quieter and simpler in this world.

 - 6 chicken drumsticks or thighs

 - 1 big onion chopped into half rings